 I think most of us dread having that bridal or wedding shower that the hostess would bring out the games.
 Well Christmas parties are a great time to bring those games out again and break up the eating and chatting.
 I am not saying I am not social, but you can actually learn a lot about someone by watching them play a game.
 Here are some great tried and true Holiday Party Games to play at any holiday party.
-We love to play games for our Cookie Exchange party and all these have been done there with much success.
+We love to play games for our annual Christmas Party: Cookie Exchange.
+All of these Holiday games have been done there with much success.
 People have to get out of their safety net when you bring out the holiday party games.
 Have fun!

 Holiday Party Games and Party Favors for Adults and Kids